hotosm/docs/docs/ai-guide/using-lmms-responsibly.md

 **A living framework for NGOs, civil society organisations, and mission-driven teams navigating AI adoption in software development**

-_Draft for consultation - February 2026_
+_First draft - due to update May 2026_

 ---